Accenture/mercury/guides/CHAPTER-2.md

 Another approach is to annotate the function as an `EventInterceptor` so that your function can respond to the user in a "future" callback.

 For ease of programming, we recommend using suspend function to handle RPC calls.
+It allows you to program your function in a sequential manner similar to the "async/await" pattern of other programming languages.

 ### Coroutine